humanbeeng/tgit/README.md

 - `branch`: Creates a new branch by having current branch as head.
 - `add`: Stage file(s)
 - `commit`: Commit staged files to branch.
-- `checkout`: DFS commit tree to get updated file changes and checkouts to branch.
+- `checkout`: DFS commit tree.
+Update file changes from all commits and checkouts to branch.
 - `help`: Displays a help message

 <div>